nc-minibbs/mbbs/README.md

     - Potential errors
       - missing semi-colon between data types (ie v=3 h=b,bh) or comma instead of semi-colon.
 To fix, add semi-colons
       - non-data comment.
 To fix, add "notes=" before the comment
       - vehicle information on most but not all routes.
-To fix this use your discretion, as the surveyor may not have checked for vehicles at all stops, but if all the other spots have v>1, these are likely v=0 stops.
+To fix this use your discretion, as the surveyor may not have checked for vehicles at all stops, but if all the other stops have v>1, these are likely v=0 stops.
 If so add v=0 to comments.

  5. Are all the routes sorted under the right county?
     - Potential error